h-brenne/cppRL/README.md

 # cppRL
 Coverage path planning with Reinforcement Learning.
 Using ROS, controlling a TurtleBot3 with a UV lamp to cover an area with a minimum UV energy to kill coronavirus.
+Gym environment implementation were based on the implementation from [gym-turtlebot3](https://github.com/ITTcs/gym-turtlebot3)
 ## Setup and Instalation
 ROS is required for the simulation.
 Requires ROS-UV-Cleaning-Robot, can be pulled as a submodule with `git submodule update --init --recursive`